-EBay Inc. (EBAY)’s PayPal payment service will join with cable company Comcast Corp.
-(CMCSA) and set-top box maker TiVo Inc. (TIVO) to let television viewers donate money and buy goods from their TV sets using a remote control.
+EBay Inc. (EBAY:US)’s PayPal payment service will join with cable company Comcast Corp.
+(CMCSA:US) and set-top box maker TiVo Inc. (TIVO:US) to let television viewers donate money and buy goods from their TV sets using a remote control.

 The deals are part of PayPal’s effort to boost revenue by providing its payment service on more devices.
 It already powers 20 percent of global e-commerce sales and a third of purchases made on mobile phones and tablets, Dunlap said.
 TV-based commerce could be as big an opportunity as mobile, he said.